michaelnmmeyer/kabak/README.md

 2. Normalize the result to NFC.

 From this point on, it is guaranteed that each string is valid UTF-8 _and_ can be meaningfully compared to another string.
-In effet, Unicode normalization forms are like secondary encodings, and must be dealt with properly, as is the case for UTF-8.
+In effect, Unicode normalization forms are like secondary encodings, and must be dealt with properly, as is the case for UTF-8.
 Anything done before both of the above are done is meaningless.